Adaptation of olfactory receptor abundances for efficient coding: Environmental changes lead to complex patterns of OSN abundance changes

-To get an intuition for the effects of changes in odor statistics on the optimal receptor repertoire, we used a sensing matrix based on measurements in the fly~\citep{Hallem2006}, and compared the predicted receptor distributions in two different environments, at two different noise levels (or, equivalently, two different values for the total number of OSNs $K_\text{tot}$); see Figure~\ref{fig:environ_dependence_mock}.

-We started with an odor environment eq.~\eqref{eq:envDist} with a random covariance matrix (see Figure~\ref{fig:environ_dependence_mock}a for an example; see Supplementary Information for details).
+To investigate how the structure of the optimal receptor repertoire varies with the olfactory environment, we first constructed a background in which the concentrations of 110 odorants were distributed according to a Gaussian with a randomly chosen covariance matrix (\emph{e.g.,} Figure~\ref{fig:environ_dependence_mock}a; see Appendix~\ref{app:environments} for details).
 From this base, we generated two different environments by adding a large variance to 10 odorants in environment 1, and to 10 different odorants in environment 2 (Figure~\ref{fig:environ_dependence_mock}b).

-Our results show that, when the number of olfactory sensory neurons $K_\text{tot}$ is large, and thus the signal-to-noise ratio is high, the change in odor statistics has little effect on the distribution of receptors (Figure~\ref{fig:environ_dependence_mock}c).
-This is because at high SNR, the distribution is essentially uniform regardless of environment, as explained earlier.
-When the number of neurons is smaller (or, equivalently, the signal to noise ratio is in a low or intermediate regime), the change in environment has a significant effect on the receptor distribution, with some receptor types becoming more abundant, others becoming less abundant, and yet others not changing much (see Figure~\ref{fig:environ_dependence_mock}d).
+We then considered the optimal distribution in these environments for a repertoire of 24 receptor types with odor affinities inferred from~\citep{Hallem2006}.
+We found that when the number of olfactory sensory neurons $K_\text{tot}$ is large, and thus the signal-to-noise ratio is high, the change in odor statistics has little effect on the distribution of receptors (Figure~\ref{fig:environ_dependence_mock}c).
+This is because at high SNR, all the receptors are expressed nearly uniformly as discussed above, and this is true in any environment.
+When the number of neurons is smaller (or, equivalently, the signal to noise ratio is in a low or intermediate regime), the change in environment has a significant effect on the receptor distribution, with some receptor types becoming more abundant, others becoming less abundant, and yet others not changing much between the environments (see Figure~\ref{fig:environ_dependence_mock}d).
 This mimics the kinds of complex effects seen in experiments in mammals~\citep{Schwob1992, Santoro2012, Zhao2013, Dias2014, Cadiou2014, Ibarra-Soria2016}.

-Strikingly, and consistently with the findings in ~\citep{Schwob1992, Santoro2012, Zhao2013, Dias2014, Cadiou2014, Ibarra-Soria2016}, whether a certain receptor abundance goes up or down as a result of a given change in environment is hard to guess, as it is a global effect that depends on how the change affects the activation of all receptor types, as well as the correlations between these activations.